inspec/inspec-aws/docs/resources/aws_network_acl.md

 ### Parameters

-The Network ACL ID is required.
+The network ACL ID is required.

 #### network\_acl\_id _(required)_

-The ID of the Network ACL:
+The ID of the network ACL:

 - must contain between 1 and 50 alphanumeric characters or hyphens
 - should start with `acl-`